cs1302uga/cs1302-tutorials/packages.md

    } // HelloWorld
    ```

-2. Change directly into the default package directory (`src`) and compile the program using `javac`:
+2. Change directories into the default package directory (`src`) and compile the program using `javac`:

    ```
    $ javac HelloWorld.java